Components - Skeleton

 Svelte/src/lib/components

-Use the following file path conventions when creating a new component:
+Use the following path and filename conventions when creating a new component:

 /components